On the topology and index of minimal surfaces II: Introduction

 Our method also extends to the one-sided case, in which case we find \begin{theo} Let $\Sigma$ be a one-sided complete immersed minimal surface in $\mathbb{R}^3$ of finite total curvature.
 Suppose that the ends of $\Sigma$, $E_1,E_2,\ldots, E_r$, have multiplicities $d_{1},\dots,d_{r}$ and that the genus of the two-sided double cover $\hat \Sigma$ is $g$.
 Then,

 \end{theo}

 Our proof of Theorems \ref{theo:main} and \ref{theo:nonor} proceed as in \cite{CM16} but with a more delicate choice of weighted space (see Section \ref{sec:weights}).
 Our new weighted spaces allow us to consider harmonic $1$-forms in the stability inequality with even slower decay towards the ends of the minimal surface than those considered previously.
-We note that the construction of the index in this space (in the sense of Fischer-Colbrie \cite{Fischer-Colbrie:1985}) in Section \ref{sec:weightedFC} is somewhat subtle.
-Indeed, the role of the parameter $\alpha$ in the cut-off function $\varphi^{\alpha}_{R}$ defined in Section \ref{sec:test} plays a crucial role in this section.
-This might be useful elsewhere.
+We note that the construction of the index in this space (in the sense of Fischer-Colbrie \cite{Fischer-Colbrie:1985}) in Section \ref{sec:weightedFC} is somewhat subtle and requires a careful choice of cutoff function.

 \begin{exam} For example, on the catenoid $\Sigma = \CC\setminus\{0\}$, the weighted spaces used in \cite{CM16} allowed us to plug in (the real and imaginary components of) $\frac{dz}{z}$.
 Here, our new weight allows the additional forms $dz$ and $\frac{dz}{z^{2}}$.
-This yields the \emph{sharp} lower bound\footnote{We have $6$ linearly independent harmonic $1$-forms to start.
+This yields the \emph{sharp}\footnote{To be precise, the method from \cite{CM16} would yield $\Index(\Sigma) \geq \frac 1 3$ when $\Sigma$ is the catenoid (which has index one).
+This, of course, implies the ``sharp bound'' $\Index(\Sigma) \geq 1$ after taking the integer part.
+The point is that our current estimate is \emph{saturated} (even before taking the integer part) in the case of the catenoid, so one should not hope to improve the method even further by finding more forms corresponding to the ends. } lower bound\footnote{We have $6$ linearly independent harmonic $1$-forms to start (the real and complex parts of the given $3$ holomorphic forms).
 We subtract $3$ to remove the ``linear'' forms $*dx^{1},*dx^{2},*dx^{3}$.
-Finally, we must divide by $3$ when using the method developed by Ros \cite{Ros:one-sided} to estimate the index.} of $\Index(\Sigma)\geq 1$. \end{exam}
+Finally, we must divide by $3$ when using the method developed by Ros \cite{Ros:one-sided} to estimate the index (see Section \ref{subsec:outline-method}).} of $\Index(\Sigma)\geq 1$. \end{exam}